The North Yorkshire family produced several notable civil engineers.

 Mathew died on 14th March 1814 and it seems that much of the impetus for harbour development was lost.

-His architectural partnership was dissolved and he moved (back) to London living in the family home -Treherne House, Hampstead, and was in business as a merchant in East Indian goods in partnership with
+His architectural partnership was dissolved and he moved (back) to London living in the family home -Treherne House, Hampstead, and was in business as a merchant in East Indian goods.

-He died at home when his clothes caught fire from an upset oil lamp.
-His inquest was widely repoorted in newspapers such as this article from The Dundee Courier 20th March 1882
+He died at home when his clothes caught fire from an upset oil lamp caused by his having an epileptic fit.
+His inquest was widely reported in newspapers such as this article quoted from The Dundee Courier of 20th March 1882